automl/learna_tools/README.md

 ---

+## Reproduce Paper Results
+In the following parts we describe how to reproduce the results from our paper.

 ## Data
 All datasets are include in the repository in the data directory as `tar.gz` archives.
 You can extract files e.g. with

 ```
 tar -xzvf <archive>.tar.gz
 ```
+For the reproducing scripts, you do not need to extract the data as this is done on the fly.

 ## libLEARNA
 libLEARNA is the most recent algorithm from the LEARNA family of algorithms.
 It provides an interface to design RNAs for the partial RNA design paradigm.